A DUI can put your California nursing license and hard work at risk.

 Katherine, an RN, residential nurse, doesn’t usually drink but has a few drinks at a dear friend’s wedding.
 On the way home, she is pulled over and arrested for DUI.
 A breathalyzer test shows her blood-alcohol concentration (BAC) to be .10.
 Katherine is terrified that she could lose her nursing license and doesn’t know what to do next.
 What type of lawyer should Katherine hire?
 Should she tell the BRN about her arrest?
 How can Katherine best protect her license?

 Plea bargaining a DUI

 A “wet reckless” (Vehicle Code 23101 and 23103.5 VC) is a plea bargain from a California DUI.
 An attorney with expertise in both criminal law and professional licensing law uniquely understands the impact of a DUI on a nurse’s license and will work hard in an effort to get a DUI reduced to a wet reckless.
 A DUI conviction may result in a license revocation, probation, and heavy fees.
-A wet reckless conviction can result in only a citation and fine being issued from the BRN rather than formal disciplinary action.
+A wet reckless conviction may result in a citation and an issued fine from the BRN rather than formal disciplinary action.

 It is imperative for a nurse facing a DUI to find a professional licensing and DUI attorney at the earliest stages, before a conviction, to fight for the DUI to be reduced to a wet reckless.

 What happens after your DUI arrest becomes a conviction?

 A DUI conviction is a violation of the Nurse Practice Act.
 As stated by the BRN, “The Nursing Practice Act (NPA) is the body of California law that mandates the Board to set out the scope of practice and responsibilities for RNs.
 The NPA is located in the California Business and Professions Code starting with Section 2700.
 Regulations which specify the implementation of the law appear in the California Code of Regulations.”